thnaeff/GedcomStore/README.md

 ## Examples
-More examples can be found in src/ch/thn/gedcom/test/
+More examples can be found in the [test directory](src/ch/thn/gedcom/test/)

 ********************************************************************************************************